Search the collections

 Invitation card addressed to Mr. R. Barnett from the Directors of H.V.
 McKay Pty.
 Ltd., to attend the unveiling of a memorial tablet for the farm Smithy at the Sunshine Harvester Works ...Images: 1

 Photograph of letter written in 1928 donating a harvester claimed to have been built in the McKay smithy.
-Image is part of a collection of photographs, moving film, artefacts, document ...Images: 1
+The photograph is part of the extensive H.V.
+McKay Sunshine Collection, which ...Images: 1

 Portrait of H. V. McKay, 1912.
 McKay founded the McKay Sunshine Harvester enterprise which manufactured agricultural equipment, Sunshine, Australia.
 This is part of the H. V. McKay Co ...Images: 1

 Black and white cabinet photograph of H.V.
 McKay, aged about 20.
 Photographed by Bartlett Bros., Sandhurst (Bendigo), 1885.
-This is part of the H. V. McKay Collection which includes ph ...Images: 1
+This item is part of a collection of photographs, negatives, ...Images: 1

 Black and white copy negative of an early Sunshine Harvester made at Bendigo by Pickles & Co.
 Photographed by Foster Studios, Pall Mall, Sandhurst (now Bendigo).
 This image forms part ...Images: 1